TeachBooks/mirror_mude_book/book/time_series/acf.md

 ### Worked example (optional)

 Let us now take a look into a worked example on PACF to remove the intervening term, $\beta Y_{t+1}$ between $Y_t$ and $Y_{t+2}$.
 As we saw before, ACF can be obtained from

-% MMMMM Why all of a sudden t+2 instead of t-2?

 $$
 \text{COV} = Cov(Y_t, Y_{t+2}) =  \sigma^2\beta^2